Drawing Manga, Superheroes and Fantasy Figures Instructor

 "I had long resisted the teaching bug, but since both of my parents were teachers, it was inevitable I would start sometime, and comics were the logical medium for me to focus on as it is something I am especially excited and passionate about.
 It couldn't be more fun for me, as it constantly reminds me of how much I love drawing and story-telling through pictures.
 When I pass information on to a future generation of artists I get to stoke the same fire of creativity in them, too."

 Dave also loves the continuity of the program: "Seeing students develop over an 8 week period is really exciting – they come into class with an inkling of an idea, and leave with a better understanding of character design and sequential visual communication.
 Then, when they return for additional terms we can really up the ante, as their skills have developed to express a range of emotion and action in their drawing and added sophistication in their compositional arrangement.
 By that point, my connection and communication with recurring students deepens, so it enriches my own work . . . .
-Teaching really has become the perfect addition to balance my creative life."
+Teaching has become the perfect and very important addition to balance my creative life."